-WMed has provisional certification with the US Department of Education to participate in Title IV of the Higher Education Act of 1965 programs.
+WMed has certification with the US Department of Education to participate in Title IV of the Higher Education Act of 1965 programs.

 WMed has full accreditation granted by the Liaison Committee on Medical Education (LCME), the national accrediting body for educational programs leading to the MD degree.
 The LCME determined that the medical school meets the standards outlined in the LCME document, Functions and Structure of a Medical School.

 WMed has full accreditation granted by the AAALAC International Council on Accreditation, a recognition of the medical school’s commitment to setting, achieving, and maintaining high standards for animal care and use, and its commitment to animal welfare in science.